cognitae-ai/Cognitae/Expositor/README.md

 It is not a consumer chatbot.
 It is a forensic instrument designed for AI safety researchers, government regulators, and institutional auditors to measure, document, and expose the behavioural substrate beneath AI systems.

 > **Core Design Principle: Receipts Over PR.**
 > Expositor is built for accountability.
 Every UI element captures evidence, displays evidence, or organises evidence.
 Outputs are citable and reproducible.
-No performed warmth.
-No emojis.

 ---